How to save money at Disney world

 Thanks to a lovely reader who sent me many, many fantastic tips, we were able to enjoy our vacation and stay on budget!
 Here are the things that we did:

-Earl of Sandwich: I can not recommend this place enough.
+Earl of sandwich: I can not recommend this place enough.
 It is absolutely fantastic!
 It’s located in Downtown Disney and they sell lots of different things at rock bottom prices.
-We bought sandwiches both of the times we went there and they were only about $6 a piece.
+We bought sandwiches both of the times we went there and they were only about $6 apiece.
 The food there is delicious, too.

-Sweet Tomatoes: This is another restaraunt that I really just can’t recommend enough.
+Sweet Tomatoes: This is another restaurant that I really just can’t recommend enough.
 When you walk in the doors of Sweet Tomatoes, you will find a huge row of ingredients to make a salad.
-You load up your plate with all of that healthy goodness, and then when you reach the end of the the row, you will come to the cashier to pay.
+You load up your plate with all of that healthy goodness, and then when you reach the end of the row, you will come to the cashier to pay.
 I believe it was about $30 for 2 people, including a drink.

 Ghiradelli’s: Also located in Downtown Disney, the Ghiradelli’s store hands out free samples of their chocolate every time you enter the store.
 I can’t even tell you how many times we went into this store on our trip just to get the free chocolate (don’t worry, we did spend money in there too!).
 So yummy and who can beat FREE?

 Giordano’s: Just saying their name out loud makes my mouth water.
-Thier deep dish pizza is phenomenal.
+Their deep dish pizza is phenomenal.
 We bought the small size for around $20 and only ate half of it.
 So the price may not seem that great, but when you factor in just how many people that massive pizza can feed, the price it great.

 Beaches: You will probably have to pay for parking, but other than that, going to the beach is FREE and tons of fun!
-We went to Clearwater beach, but Cocoa beach is nice as well.
+We went to Clearwater beach, but Cocoa Beach is nice as well.
 The sand is so soft and it’s just so much fun to splash around in the water.

 If we didn’t have Elliott with us, we would have laid out in the sun for a bit too.
 Bring some food and have a picnic lunch on the beach.
 Frugal and fun!

-Walmart Supercenter: Many resorts and hotels have a grocery store right near them so that you can stop by to pick some things up, but they will most likely be expensive.
+Walmart supercenter: Many resorts and hotels have a grocery store right near them so that you can stop by to pick some things up, but they will most likely be expensive.
 If you drive a few extra minutes you can probably find a Walmart Supercenter and get all of your groceries for a heck of a lot cheaper than the expensive store near all of the tourist spots.

-Things To Do At Magic Kingdom
+Things to do at Magic Kingdom

 Toon Town: This cute little “town” is full of the homes of Mickey and Minnie Mouse.
 You can explore the homes, take pictures and have lots of fun.
 There are lots of picture opportunities in Toon Town, so if you’re a bit nuts with the camera like me, head on over.

-Play/Park Areas: There were quite a few small park areas for kids to hang out.
+Play/park areas: There were quite a few small park areas for kids to hang out.
 They are a lot like regular parks, with slides and jungle gyms – just no swings.
 This would be a good place to let the kids play, while you sit down and take a breather.